Let talk about Genever vs Gin (or Jenever vs Gin)

 The key difference between Gin and Genever is that Genever must be made from a grain base, much like whiskey.
 Other differences are that Genever is usually sweetened, and usually barrel aged making it a brown spirit.
 These aren’t always the case, and with experimental contemporary gins on the market the lines are starting to blur.

-Read on and we’ll explain more, but first, a history lesson
+Read on and I’ll explain more, but first, a history lesson

 When Did Geneva (or Genever) Originate?